 Akbash Dogs in Turkey: 2005-2007

 In May of 2005, Judith Nelson and Tamara Taylor visited Turkey.
 The focus of their trip was to revisit the places where the Nelsons had first become acquainted with Akbash Dogs and to accompany Drs.
 Cafer Tepeli and Metin Erdogan, who were conducting field research on Akbash Dogs.
 They were photographing, measuring the height, length, and heart girth of the Akbash Dogs they found as well as collecting blood samples for further DNA work.
 A third veterinarian, Dr. Cevdet Uguz also accompanied the party some of the time.
-The photo above is one of the dogs included in the Akbash Dog study.

 The livestock guardians are by nature protective dogs.
 The Akbash Dog is protective rather than aggressive.
 This trait can make them excellent family guardians.
 However, people looking for a protective family guardian need to understand that the Akbash Dog is a very independent thinking dog and does not follow commands like the standard guard breeds (such as Shepherds, Dobermans, and Rottweilers).
 Or - the argument is sometimes made - they simply do not follow commands as quickly!
 The breed is best utilized as a dog in a stable environment where it quickly learns the routine, what and who are acceptable.
 Like any other breeds, the Akbash Dog requires good fencing to provide a safe, secure place for free exercise and as a clear delineation of the

 dog's territory.
 On range, Akbash Dogs may be responsible for literally hundreds of acres, and the family dog is capable of taking in large areas to protect if the owner fails to help the young dog learn where its territory ends.